jonduan/proposal/_posts/2016-11-18-wind-energy.md

 A wind turbine works by extracting kinetic energy from the wind.
 Because of the mass of the air remains unchanged, the reduction in kinetic energy is simultaneous with a reduction in velocity.

+##### Annual power production

+What is a good estimation of the annual power produced by a 5MW wind turbine with a capacity factor of 0.4 placed offshore in an averaged wind speed of 2m/s?